Department of Romance Languages and Literatures.

 Advisor: Mariano Siskind, Harvard University.

 My dissertation compared 20th-century postcolonial literary texts from Equatorial Guinea, The Canary Islands, Cuba, and Puerto Rico as a means of understanding the specificities of insular cultural production, and the role of islands within Spanish colonialism and neo-colonial legacies.
 My comparative analysis of insular texts produced in different timelines and cultural locations required a cross-disciplinary approach in the framework of Global Hispanophone, Environmental Humanities, and Island Studies.
-From this point, I developed a de-centered model of analysis and transnational comparative methodology that problematize the trope of the isolated-island and highlight its extraordinary relational capacity as a historical epicenter of cultural, human, and material exchange.
+From this point, I developed a de-centered model of analysis and transnational comparative methodology, called "insular syntax," that problematizes the trope of the isolated-island and highlights its extraordinary relational capacity as a historical epicenter of cultural, human, and material exchange.
 I argued that thinking of island spaces in terms of absolute separation entails anchoring in a dichotomous epistemology of center/periphery in which the island stands as an apprehensible space, physically and geographically delimited (and limited), and therefore susceptible to being located on the margins.